Cook smarter

 Braising

-A slow-cooking method that sears food at high heat, then simmers it in liquid in a covered pot until tender.
+Braising is a two-step cooking method: sear food at high heat, then simmer it in liquid at 150–160°C in a covered pot for 2.5–4 hours until fork-tender.

 Braising is a combination cooking method that uses both dry and wet heat: you sear food at high temperature first, then cook it slowly in a covered pot with liquid until tender.
 It turns inexpensive, tough cuts of meat into rich, deeply flavored dishes, and it does most of the work unattended.